What Are Nationally Determined Contributions (NDCs) and Why Do They Matter?

 5) What Support Do Developing Countries Need to Implement Their NDCs?

-In addition to more finance, developed countries have committed to providing technical assistance and technology transfer to support developing countries' climate action.
+In addition to more finance, developed countries have been providing technical assistance and technology transfer to support developing countries' climate action.

 Technical assistance involves connecting developing countries with experts and resources to help them develop and implement their NDCs.
-Training programs can share knowledge and build capacity to help developing countries adopt effective approaches to advance climate solutions.
+Training programs can share knowledge and build capacity to help developing countries effectively advance climate solutions.

 Technology transfer involves developed countries sharing clean technologies and relevant know-how with developing nations to support their low-carbon transitions; for example, by helping them obtain licenses to use patented technologies.